skills/introduction-to-codeql/README.md

   ![image](https://github.com/leftrightleft/enable-code-scanning/assets/4910518/62586097-2099-4f24-b7f6-30509933db2e)

   6. Click **Propose changes**.
 This opens a new pull request
-  7. in the "Open a pull request" window, click **Create pull request**
+  7. In the "Open a pull request" window, click **Create pull request**

-### :keyboard: Activity: Review pull request
+### :keyboard: Activity 2: Review pull request

 At this point, we've edited the file `routes.py` with our vulnerable code, committed those changes to our new branch, and created a pull request to merge the new branch into our `main` branch.
 This is the exact same set of steps a developer would take as they introduce new, vulnerable code into a repository.

-Now, let's work through the pull request to see what the experience is like.
+Now, let's take a look at the pull request to see what the experience is like.

 1. In the previous activity, we created the pull request.
 After creating the pull request, you were brought directly to the pull request page.
 Take a look at the checks at the bottom of the pull request.
 You will see a check called "Code scanning/CodeQL".
 This is the CodeQL analysis job scanning the code introduced in the pull request